kristoferlund/ic-siwe/packages/ic_siwe_provider/README.md

 The high-level integration flow for the `ic_siwe_provider` canister is as follows:

-1. An ICP application requests a SIWE message from the `ic_siwe_provider` canister on behalf of the user.
+1. An ICP application requests a SIWE message from the `ic_siwe_provider` canister on behalf of the user (requires authenticated call).
 2. The application displays the SIWE message to the user who signs it with their Ethereum wallet.
 3. The application sends the signed SIWE message to the `ic_siwe_provider` canister to login the user.
-The canister verifies the signature and creates an identity for the user.
+The canister verifies the signature and creates an identity for the user (requires authenticated call).
-4. The application retrieves the identity from the `ic_siwe_provider` canister.
+4. The application retrieves the identity/delegation from the `ic_siwe_provider` canister (requires authenticated call).
 5. The application can now use the identity to make authenticated calls to canisters.

+> [!IMPORTANT]
+> As of version 0.1.2, all SIWE authentication endpoints require authenticated (non-anonymous) calls.
+This security enhancement ensures that only the user who initiated the sign-in flow can complete it.

 ![Sign in with Ethereum - Login flow](/media/flow.png)